camptocamp/c2cgeoportal/doc/integrator/pdfreport.rst

 Configuration
 -------------

-The service is configured in the main ``vars.yaml`` file of the project as in the following example:
+The service is configured in the main ``vars.yaml`` file of the project, as shown in the following example:

 .. code:: yaml